LPS France

 3. Human Risks

-• 24,000 deaths in the world are directly attributable to lightning
+• 24,000 deaths worldwide are directly attributable to lightning

 • 240,000 people are injured annually